pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 * `SimulationFunctionsOnly.py file`: file containing the functions required to run the simulation.
 * `Stochastic chemical kinetics`: repository containing all files required to perform stochastic simulations.

-Note that for the deterministic case the system is solved directly by running the GUI for the selected reaction, whereas for the stochastic case specific C++ libraries are required and need to be integrated into the GUI file.
+Note that for the deterministic case the system is solved directly by running the GUI for the selected reaction, whereas for the stochastic case specific C++ libraries are required and need to be integrated into the GUI files.
 See the **Stochastic chemical kinetics** section for further detail.

 ## Dependencies